scholarslab/clockwork/curriculum.md

 Disrupting DH had a whole bunch of MLA position papers last year, and looks like this year too.
 There's an introductory paper on that main site linked above.
 All about how, quoting from that main page, "defining a discipline becomes more an exercise of exclusion than inclusion."
 Some of the position papers from 2015: >a href="http://www.disruptingdh.com/on-disruption-race-and-the-digital-humanities/" target="_blank"> "On Disruption, Race, and the Digital Humanities"</a> by Roopika Risam; <a href="http://www.disruptingdh.com/multilingualism-in-dh/" target="_blank"> "Multilingualism in DH" </a>by Elika Ortega.
 Some really good stuff in there.

 Dimock, Wai Chee.
-“Deep Time: American Literature and World History,” American Literary History.
+“Deep Time: American Literature and World History,” _American Literary History_.
 December 2001, Vol. 13, Issue 4, p.755-775.
-Dimock, Wai Chee. <a href="http://www.jstor.org/stable/463483" target="_blank"> “A Theory of Resonance,”</a> PMLA.
+Dimock, Wai Chee. <a href="http://www.jstor.org/stable/463483" target="_blank"> “A Theory of Resonance,”</a> _PMLA_.
 October 1997, Vol. 112, No. 5, pp. 1060-1071.
 Wai Chee Dimock’s concept of “deep time… propose[s] a more extended duration for American literary studies, planetary in scope…. the force of historical depth is such as to suggest a world that predates the adjective American.”
 Dimock suggests that by doing so, scholars of American literature would have to re-periodize the works they study and re-interpret American texts and linguistics through large-scale analysis that allows us to question: “How does a literary text sound when it is read twenty years, two hundred years, or two thousand years after it was written?” and what are/what is the significance of “the traveling frequencies of literary texts”?
 Her works go much further than these musings, but for Ethan, these provided a helpful entre into how scholars of American literature have and could conceptualize time in relation to their discipline.

-James:
+James: <br>
-Todd Presner, "The Ethics of the Algorithm: Close and Distant Listening to the Shoah Foundation Visual History Archive," forthcoming in: History Unlimited: Probing the Ethics of Holocaust Culture(Cambridge: Harvard University Press, 2015), paired with Stephen Smith, “On the Ethics of Technology and Testimony: A response to Todd Presner.”
+Todd Presner, "The Ethics of the Algorithm: Close and Distant Listening to the Shoah Foundation Visual History Archive," forthcoming in: _History Unlimited: Probing the Ethics of Holocaust Culture_.
+(Cambridge: Harvard University Press, 2015), paired with Stephen Smith, “On the Ethics of Technology and Testimony: A response to Todd Presner.”
 A pre-publication argument about the ethics of databases and algorithms based on the experience of developing an audio-visual database of genocide survivor testimony.

-Kraus, Kari. <a href="http://digitalhumanities.org/dhq/vol/3/4/000069/000069.html" target="_blank"> "Conjectural Criticism: Computing Past and Future Texts."</a> DHQ: Digital Humanities Quarterly 3:4 (2009) 1-28.
+Kraus, Kari. <a href="http://digitalhumanities.org/dhq/vol/3/4/000069/000069.html" target="_blank"> "Conjectural Criticism: Computing Past and Future Texts."</a> _DHQ: Digital Humanities Quarterly_ 3:4 (2009) 1-28.
 Looking at the long history of the study of textual transmission, this article places speculative computer-based reconstruction of texts into historical relationship to other forms of speculating on the text, specifically recension editing, divination, and Biblical hermeneutics.

 Yoan Chabot, Aurélie Bertaux, Christophe Nicolle, M-Tahar Kechadi.
-“A complete formalized knowledge representation model for advanced digital forensics timeline analysis” Digital Investigation  11 (2014) S95-S105
+“A complete formalized knowledge representation model for advanced digital forensics timeline analysis” _Digital Investigation_  11 (2014) S95-S105

-Rachel:
+Rachel: <br>
 <a href="http://earthzine.org/2013/07/23/sonification-data-like-youve-never-heard-before/" target="_blank"> This article </a>explains sonifications in layman’s terms.
 The authors do not get into the nitty gritty of coding, but rather describe general methods of sonifying and provide examples of uses of sonification.
 The examples they give demonstrate the use sonifications for making large quantities of scientific data more easily digestible.

 Check box for ethan--time & Consumption/commodification/labor?

-Lydia:
+Lydia: <br>
 Cohabiting in Time: <a href="http://journals.cambridge.org/abstract_S1355771811000045 " target="_blank"> Towards an ecology of rhythm</a> - Peter Nelson
 This article is about ecologies of sounds in time and human experience.

-<a href="http://web.stanford.edu/dept/SUL/library/extra4/sloan/mousesite/Secondary/Whorfframe2.html" target="_blank"> THE RELATION OF HABITUAL THOUGHT AND BEHAVIOR TO LANGUAGE</a> - Whorf
+<a href="http://web.stanford.edu/dept/SUL/library/extra4/sloan/mousesite/Secondary/Whorfframe2.html" target="_blank"> The Relation of Habitual Thought and Behavior to Language</a> - Whorf
 Whorf discusses Linguistic relativity, subjectivity in words and thoughts.

 Keil, C..
-(1987). <a href="http://www.jstor.org/stable/656427" target="_blank"> Participatory Discrepancies and the Power of Music.</a> Cultural Anthropology, 2(3), 275–283.
+(1987). <a href="http://www.jstor.org/stable/656427" target="_blank"> Participatory Discrepancies and the Power of Music.</a> _Cultural Anthropology_, 2(3), 275–283.
 Keil writes about music that is personally involving and socially valuable is said to be "out of time" and "out of tune."

 <div id="resources">